On1ty/SmartLibrary/README.md

 ## Deployment

-To deploy this project run follow this instruction
+To deploy this project run follow these:

 ```bash
   npm install